davidmerfield/Blot/config/readme.txt

 This directory contains the scripts and configuration code to run NGINX, Redis and Monit, which combine with the node js server to produce Blot.
 When setting up a new production or development machine, follow the respective guides in the guides directory.
 There are a number of scripts for updating Blot's configuration on the server, which are stored in scripts/production:

-Upstart: reloading the scripts sudo ./scripts/production/update_upstart.sh
+Upstart: reloads the scripts to start Blot, nginx, redis and monit
+$ ./scripts/production/update_upstart.sh

-Monit: reloading configuration
+Monit: reloads its configuration
-sudo ./scripts/production/reload_monit_rc.sh
+$ ./scripts/production/reload_monit_rc.sh

-NGINX: reloading configuration with zero downtime sudo ./scripts/production/nginx_reload_configuration.sh
+NGINX: reloads its configuration with zero downtime
+$ ./scripts/production/nginx_reload_configuration.sh

 Logging
 -------

-Check logs/sys.log for upstart related logging
-Check logs/monit.log for monit related logging
-Check logs/app.log for the node.js server's logs
-Check logs/nginx.log for nginx's access log
+Check ../logs/sys.log for upstart related logging Check ../logs/monit.log for monit related logging Check ../logs/app.log for the node.js server's logs Check ../logs/nginx.log for nginx's access log

 Upstart
 -------